rdSoftInc/Web-Crawling-Scraping/README.md

 Task 8 : Crawl all the urls provided in urls.json file as a base url, so the above tasks can be performed for each base url. ✅ - Rolstan

 Task 9 : Implement depth limit search for urls ✅ - Rolstan

+Task 10 : Modify Scrapper.js or Create a script just to upload the events.json data to db 🟧 - Giyosiddin & Robin